Higher-order congruence relations on affine moment graphs: The subgeneric case: INTRODUCTION

 \subsection{Contents.}

 In Section 2 we collect the basic structural results on affine Kac-Moody algebras (e.g. affine roots, the affine Weyl group, alcoves) with the purpose of setting the notation.

-In Section 3 we consider affine Bruhat graphs (Definition~\ref{abg}) with special emphasis placed on the parabolic Bruhat graph (Subsection~\ref{subsec:pbg}) and its subgraph that contains only \emph{stable} edges\textemdash{}edges whose labels are invariant under translation by an element of the finite coroot lattice (Proposition~\ref{stb}), i.e. the stable moment graph (Definition~\ref{smg}).
-Next we introduce sheaves on moment graphs and give an example of the most natural sheaf on a moment graph: the \emph{structure sheaf} $\mathscr{Z}$ (Example~\ref{strsh}).
-Then we define sections of sheaves on moment graphs and we end Section 3 with the definition of the \emph{structure algebra} $\mathcal{Z}$ of a moment graph (Subsection~\ref{subsec:sect}).
+In Section 3 we consider affine Bruhat graphs (Definition~\ref{abg}) with special emphasis placed on the parabolic Bruhat graph and its subgraph that contains only stable edges\textemdash{}edges whose labels are invariant under translation by an element of the finite coroot lattice, i.e. the stable moment graph (Definition~\ref{smg}).
+We end Section 3 with the definition of the structure algebra $\mathcal{Z}$ of a moment graph (Definition~\eqref{eq:stralg}).

 In Section 4 first we construct a basis of the $S$-module $\mathcal{Z}$ of the stable moment graph in the subgeneric case (Propositions~\ref{unvn} and~\ref{bas}).
-Then we define the $S^{\text{fin}}$-module $\mathcal{Z}_{c=0}$ by ``setting $c$ equal to zero'' in the $S$-module $\mathcal{Z}$ (Subsection~\ref{subsec:ctozero}) and we establish the main result of this article:
+Then we define the $S^{\text{fin}}$-module $\mathcal{Z}_{c=0}$ by ``setting $c$ equal to zero'' in the $S$-module $\mathcal{Z}$ (Subsection~\ref{subsec:ctozero}) and we establish the main result of this article, Theorem~\ref{main}: